ougoah/ougoah.github.io/_pages/teaching.md

 * Math152 Calculus II, Fall 2018 (Texas A&M)

-In 2019, I received an Outstanding Teaching Award from the Department of Mathematics at Texas A&M.
+I received an Outstanding Teaching Award from the Department of Mathematics at Texas A&M for the year 2019.